troeger/opensubmit/docs/formats/html/_sources/backend_use.rst.txt

 - Line 1: A `TimeoutException` is thrown when a program does not respond in the given time.
 The exception is needed for checking if the student program calculates fast enough.
 - Line 3-9: In this case the test cases consist of the input strings and the corresponding output strings.
-- Line 12: The method `run_build` is a combined call of `configure`, `make` and the compiler.
+- Line 12: The method :meth:`~opensubmitexec.job.Job.run_build` is a combined call of `configure`, `make` and the compiler.
 The success of `make` and `configure` is optional.
 The default value for the compiler is GCC.
 - Line 13: The test cases are traversed like in the previous example.
-- Line 14: This time a program is spawned.
-This allows the use of standard input.
+- Line 14: This time a program is spawned with :meth:`~opensubmitexec.job.Job.spawn_program`.
+This allows the interaction with the running program.
-- Line 15: Standard input is used through the `sendline`-method of the running object.
+- Line 15: Standard input resp. keyboard input can be provided through the :meth:`~opensubmitexec.running.RunningProgram.sendline` method of the returned object from line 14.
-- Line 17: The validator waits for the expected output.
-If the program calculates longer then the specified timeout, it is closed and a `TimeoutException` is thrown.
-If the program output is different from the expected output a message containing the negative result is sent automatically.
+- Line 17: The validator waits for the expected output with :meth:`~opensubmitexec.running.RunningProgram.expect`.
+If the program calculates longer then the specified timeout, it is terminated and a `TimeoutException` is thrown.
+If the program output is different from the expected output and the exception is not catched, a `TerminationException` exception would be thrown.
-- Line 19: If a `TimeoutException` is thrown the corresponding negative result is sent.
+- Line 19: If a `TimeoutException` is thrown the corresponding negative result is sent explicitely.
 - Line 20: The function can be left because there is no need for testing the other test cases.
-- Line 22: After the program created an output it is expected to end.
+- Line 22: After the program created an output, it is expected to terminate.
+The test script waits for this with :meth:`~opensubmitexec.running.RunningProgram.expect_end`
-- Line 23: When the loop finishes a positive result is sent to the student and teacher.
+- Line 23: When the loop finishes, a positive result is sent to the student and teacher with :meth:`~opensubmitexec.job.Job.send_pass_result`.

 The following example shows a validator for a C program that reads a string from standard input and prints it reversed.
 The students have to use for-loops for solving the task.
 Only the C file has to be submitted.